Pseudo-iitian/COSTOK_WEB/server/readme.md

 up to 20 min : 15 marks
 up to 25 min : 20 marks
 up to 30 min : 25 marks

+npm install bcrypt
+It's not safe to store plaintext passwords in the database.
+Instead, hash passwords using a library like bcrypt: